 Unlike other areas that often see spikes of one particular drug, the area’s abuse rates cover various drugs–from marijuana and cocaine to hallucinogens and prescription drugs.

 The statistics offered by the Santa Cruz County Health Department show a large disparity between the state and the county.

 The percentage of adults who need help for emotional/mental problems or drug and alcohol problems for California is 15 percent, and for just Santa Cruz County, it’s 22 percent.

 These numbers suggest that the county is fighting a larger battle against drugs than other areas in the state.
 The drug and alcohol issues of Santa Cruz County top the state.

 How Commonly Abused Drugs Have Become More Dangerous

-The Demographics of a Typical Santa Cruz County Drug User
+The Demographics and Substance Abuse in Santa Cruz County